vic/use_devshell_toml/README.md

 # Quick Usage

-Just run this flake giving it as many package names you need.
+Just run this flake giving it as many [packages](https://search.nixos.org/packages) you need.

 ```
 nix run github:vic/use_devshell_toml [package ...]
 ```

-It will make sure the `use_devshell_toml.sh` function is installed into your direnv lib, and will add all provided [package names](https://search.nixos.org/packages) to `devshell.toml` and create an `.envrc` in current directory.
+It will make sure the `use_devshell_toml.sh` function is installed into your direnv lib, and will update `devshell.toml` and `.envrc` in current directory.

 The gif demo above shows this by adding `hello`, `cargo` and `pip` commands in a single command.